antononcube/Raku-Text-Plot/README-work.md

 - [X] Optional tick labels format specs.

 - [X] CLI design and implementation.

+- [X] Make use kebab-case for named arguments and make corresponding camel-case aliases.

 - [ ] Proper respect of width and height.